Real Talk

 Finally, societal norms, particularly in rural areas, continue to normalize harmful practices like child marriage.
 Changing these beliefs requires more than just laws—it demands widespread education and community outreach to create a safer environment.

-The Social and Cultural Impact of Raising the Age of Consent
+What Are the Social and Cultural Effects of Raising the Age of Consent in the Philippines?

 Raising the age of sexual consent has the potential to reshape societal norms and cultural practices, particularly in regions where early relationships or marriages are more common.